Quick Links

 Curriculum

-The curriculum at the School is implemented through a whole-school strategic approach to the spiritual, cultural and moral development of pupils in order to equip them for life and to make the world a better place.
+The curriculum at the School is implemented through a whole-school strategic approach to the spiritual, cultural and moral development of pupils in order to equip them for life and to enable them to challenge, question and become involved in the great debates of our time.
 It is implemented through:

 • well taught and appropriately sequenced content